morodve-netizen/Strawberry-Scanner/README.md

 Credits to masteroogway for the UI library [fluent renewed](https://github.com/ActualMasterOogway/Fluent-Renewed).

-# How to infect your game with a Backdoor
+# How to infect your game with a Vulnerability
 ```lua
 local r = Instance.new("RemoteEvent",game.ReplicatedStorage)
 r.Name = "RobloxBindableChat"